- OpenType fonts

 - Sample Text

-Make sure to set these values before you distribute your fonts, as they provide important information to users.
+Make sure to set these values before you distribute your fonts.

 If left empty, all other font info attributes are calculated automatically.